 Aman, Natalie, "A Holistic Approach To Creating Cultures Of Quality Excellence Within Higher Education Institutions In North Carolina" (2023).
-Electronic Theses and Dissertations.
-1. https://scholars.indianastate.edu/etds/1
+All-Inclusive List of Electronic Theses and Dissertations.
+1823. https://scholars.indianastate.edu/etds/1823

 This Dissertation is brought to you for free and open access by Sycamore Scholars.
-It has been accepted for inclusion in Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
+It has been accepted for inclusion in All-Inclusive List of Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
 For more information, please contact dana.swinford@indstate.edu.